BasThomas/basthomas.github.io/_posts/2018-04-29-testability.md

 ## Conclusion

-Its good to take a look and see if you can improve a piece of code, especially when it involved a contained fix like this one.
+It is good to take a look and see if you can improve a piece of code, especially when it involved a contained fix like this one.
 Check if there is something to be done to leave the code a bit cleaner than you found it[^3].

 [^1]: If that makes you think about functional programming: you're right.
 In fact, in its current form, this is a [pure function](https://en.wikipedia.org/wiki/Functional_programming#Pure_functions).
-And if pure functions are awesome for something, its testability!
+And if pure functions are awesome for something, it is testability!
 [^2]: In the real test case I wrote, I validated some other things, like there being a `.cancel` action present, as well as the `actions`'s count when we pass in some input that would end up in the `default` case.
 [^3]: Now that the function does not rely on anything within the `UIViewController`, we could even take it out of there.
 Tearing down Massive ViewControllers one function at a time.